 Morgantown, WV 26506-8049

-Please allow 7-14 business days for completion of a medical records request.
-Please note that it can take up to 30 days as allowed by law.
+Please allow seven to 14 business days for completion of a medical records request.
+Please be aware that it can take up to 30 days as allowed by law.
 Continuing care releases are given priority.
-Please mark the authorization if you have an upcoming appointment, and we will expedite your request.
+If you need medical records for an upcoming appointment, please let us know, and we will expedite your request.

 Records requested for personal use, attorneys, and insurance, other than for disability or workers’ compensation, will be billed prior to the release of the records.
 Medical records are housed for 20 years, 2 months, per hospital policy.
 For patients requesting a chart larger than 150 pages or for companies requesting healthcare records, charges apply and must be paid before records are released.